MIPS performance and compliance support - at no additional cost to you.

 Depression screening and follow up

 ChartSpan knows it can be difficult to stay on track with your quality initiatives, especially with a program as detailed and complex as MIPS.
-That is why our MIPS consultants provide monthly MIPS reporting that details your performance scores.
-You can reach out to your dedicated MIPS consultant at any time to ask questions.
+You can reach out to your dedicated MIPS consultant at any time to ask questions or discuss details of your performance scores.

 Substantial Financial Consequences

-Providers have up to 9% of their total fee-for-service reimbursements at risk during the next 36 months, resulting in annual decreased or increased reimbursements.
+Providers have up to 9% of their total fee-for-service reimbursements at risk resulting in either an annual decrease or annual increase in reimbursements.

-Physicians whose performance meets or exceeds a final score of 85 points (known as the exceptional performance threshold) will be eligible for an additional positive payment adjustment of their Medicare Part B payments for exceptional performance.
+Physicians whose performance meets or exceeds a final score of 89 points (known as the exceptional performance threshold) will be eligible for an additional positive payment adjustment of their Medicare Part B payments for exceptional performance